-Runnymede Council along with all other Local Authorities will be allocated a grant from the European Regional Development Fund (ERDF) to help make their high streets a safer shopping environment for their community and businesses.
+Runnymede Council with other Local Authorities will be allocated a grant from the European Regional Development Fund (ERDF) to help make high streets a safer shopping environment for their community and businesses.

-The Council has put forward a grant application to help support local businesses through promotions and information.
-Runnymede Council’s aim is to encourage people to visit their local shops, and to bring more vibrancy back into the Borough’s three towns.
+The Council has put forward a grant application to help support local businesses through FREE social media webinars and the Shop Safe, Shop Locally campaign.
+The aim is to encourage residents to visit their local shops, and bring vibrancy back into the Borough’s three towns.

-The funding is time limited by the ERDF and will cease in March 2021, but the Council expects that by spending the grant wisely during that time, and drawing on the strength of local people and organisations, its impact can be felt in the longer term.
+The funding is time-limited by the ERDF and will cease in June 2021, but the Council expects that by spending the grant wisely, during that time and drawing on the strength of local people and organisations, its impact can be felt in the longer term.